npm/rfcs/accepted/0000-handling-peer-conflicts.md

 Another approach would be to allow _all_ peer dependency conflicts, effectively defaulting to "force" mode at all times.
-However, this would result in incorrect package trees being installed without explicit user consent, when the user is in a position to correct the error.
+However, this would result in incorrect package trees being installed without explicit user consent or knowledge, even when the user is in a position to correct the error.

 By effectively behaving in "strict" mode whenever we are dealing with a package's _own_ direct dependencies, we surface the problems where they can